 VAT payable - net of input tax is included under "Accounts payable and other liabilities" account in the consolidated balance sheet.

 Customers' Deposits

-Customers' deposits are recognized upon receipt of payment of security deposit from new tenants, which can be applied to unpaid rental receivables upon termination of the tenant's contract.
+Customers' deposits are recognized upon receipt of advance rental payments from new tenants, which can be applied to unpaid rental receivables upon termination of the tenant's contract.